python/cpython/Doc/library/difflib.rst

 --------------

 This module provides classes and functions for comparing sequences.
-It can be used for example, for comparing files, and can produce difference information in various formats, including HTML and context and unified diffs.
+It can be used for example, for comparing files, and can produce different information in various formats, including HTML and context and unified diffs.
 For comparing directories and files, see also, the :mod:`filecmp` module.